LiLin-biosoft/epiConv/README.md

 1.78524,2.26929,1.97568,2.18579
 .......
 ```
 Note that the first line is blank.
+Only lower triangle elements are stored.